 Kong Gateway exposes the RESTful Admin API on port

 configuration, including adding Services and Routes, is done through requests to

 Add a Route

-For the Service to be accessible through the Kong Gateway, you need to add a
+For the Service to be accessible through the API gateway, you need to add a

 Route to it.